 Poetry Out Loud

 The first time we participated in POL we saw instant–as in, the next day–improvement in student understanding and appreciation of literature.
-Once they start understanding the words coming out of their mouths, they can get to know the people behind the words.

 —Deborah Bright, The Village School of Naples